trieloff/swffetch/README.md

 # `ffetch` – `fetch` for Edge Delivery Services (Franklin)

-`ffetch` is a small wrapper around the JavaScript `fetch` function that helps you deal with the Franklin Content API when building a composable application.
-It makes it easy to `fetch` content from [a Franklin Index](https://www.hlx.live/developer/indexing), apply lazy pagination, follow links to pages, and even pull [page metadata](https://www.hlx.live/developer/block-collection/metadata).
+`ffetch` is a small wrapper around the JavaScript `fetch` function that helps you deal with the AEM (.live) Content API when building a composable application.
+It makes it easy to `fetch` content from [an Index](https://www.aem.live/developer/indexing), apply lazy pagination, follow links to pages, and even pull [page metadata](https://www.aem.live/developer/block-collection/metadata).
 With `ffetch` you get all the ease of creating a headless application without the peformance baggage of headless SDKs and the complexity of headless APIs.

 ## Why `ffetch`?